 In June 1963, Kennedy made a memorable speech in West Berlin.
 He criticised the Soviets for their divisive wall.
 He stated:

 “Freedom has many difficulties and democracy is not perfect, but we have never had to put a wall up to keep our people in.”

 John F Kennedy was assassinated in November 1963.
 Lee Harvey Oswald was arrested and put on trial for his murder.
-However, before he could reach trial, Lee Harvey Oswald was himself murdered by Jack Ruby.
-Lee Harvey Oswald always pleaded innocence and many believe the assassination was a conspiracy.
+However, before he could reach trial, Lee Harvey Oswald was himself killed by Jack Ruby.
+Lee Harvey Oswald always pleaded his innocence and many believe the assassination was a wider conspiracy.

 The Kennedy Half-Century

 “The men who create power make an indispensable contribution to the Nation’s greatness, but the men who question power make a contribution just as indispensable, especially when that questioning is disinterested, for they determine whether we use power or power uses us.”

 John F. Kennedy, Amherst College, Oct 26, 1963 – Source JFK Library, Boston, Mass.